spacelift-io/user-documentation/docs/concepts/spaces/README.md

 Ensure production Spacelift constructs are separate from development constructs.
 This can be done by creating a `prod` space and a `dev` space, for example.

-Additionally, administrative stacks get the **admin** role in the space they belong to.
-Administrative stacks in the `legacy` space get admin access to the `root` space for backwards compatibility.
+Additionally, stacks can receive [role attachments](../authorization/assigning-roles-stacks.md) to perform operations with elevated permissions in their space and child spaces.

 #### IDP groups for scalability